Treating Your Dry Eyes

 - Restasis is a recently approved prescription eye drop.
 Approved by the FDA for the treatment of chronic dry eye, Restasis is the only prescription eye drop that helps your eyes produce their own teardrops.

 - Other medications, like topical steroids, can sometimes be effective.

 - Surgery may be necessary to improve your eye health.
-Your doctor can permanently close the ducts that drain tears into the nose, in an outpatient surgery, with local anesthetic.
+Your doctor can permanently close the ducts that drain tears into the nose, in outpatient surgery, with a local anesthetic.